SpiderStrategies/kalpa-tree/README.md

   forest: false, // Indicates whether this tree can have multiple root nodes
   movable: function (d) { // control if a node can be moved
     // `d` is the node
-    return true
+    // `this` is a reference to the tree return true
   },
   droppable: function (d, parent) {
     // `d` is the node being moved
     // `parent` is its new parent.
 May be undefined if node is being moved to root in a forest tree

-    return true // By default, any node can be dropped on any other node },
+    // `this` is a reference to the tree return true // By default, any node can be dropped on any other node },
   contents: require('./lib/contents'), // Override the default html structure of each node